poetaster/pisound-prynth/README.md

 Button scripts for the pisound raspberry pi audio card running on prynth supercollider with setups and scripts

+PLEASE NOTE, prynthhas a much more recent (2019) release and I've not yet been able to test everything.
+The image I note below is still available, but the new version offers a good deal more, especially if you are interested in the prynth hardware.
+If not and primarilly in pisound + super collider, you're good with this approach, you now.
+I'm working on it :)

 # Introduction

 Most of this is ad hoc, experimenting with the prynth system on a rasbperry pi 3 with a pisound audio card.
 The prynth system currently is based on supercollider 3.9 with a web front end featuring supercolliderjs ... you got.
 Light weight direct control of sclang with websockets....